-In May of 2017, the District sent out a notice informing growers that the Irrigation and Training Research Center will be selecting irrigation systems to evaluate and to possibly make recommendations to growers for improvements to their systems to improve distribution uniformity.
-Thirteen growers within the District requested their systems to be evaluated, however none were selected for evaluation.
+In May of 2018, the District sent out a notice informing growers that the Irrigation and Training Research Center will be selecting irrigation systems to evaluate and to possibly make recommendations to growers for improvements to their systems to improve distribution uniformity.
+Thirteen growers within the District requested their systems to be evaluated, however only one was selected for evaluation.